lucasdamianjohnson/divinestaroptions/README.md

-# divinestaroptions
+# Divine Star Options
+Currently under development.
-WordPress theme or plugins options framework.
+This will be a simple WordPress theme or plugins options framework.